nvennin/test-www/procedures/Procedure_GDP_AGTXC_Establishing_the_authority_of_suppliers_to_supply_medicinal_products.md

 ## ROLES

 ### Director of Quality
-* Ensure this procedure is followed so that only approved suppliers which have been confirmed as authorised to supply the specific API or product types are used and that medicinal product is only supplied to customers who are authorised to receive medicinal product.
+* Ensure this procedure is followed so that only approved suppliers which have been confirmed as authorised to supply the specific product types are used and that medicinal product is only supplied to customers who are authorised to receive medicinal product.
 * In conjunction with the Responsible Person make a decision with regard to the continued use of a supplier or customer who is subject to a non-compliance rating or Notice of Non-compliance from the appropriate Regulatory Authority.

 ### Quality